TheGameCreators/AGKRepo/README.md

 - The AGK IDE for the Mac uses an older AGK Lib file that has been provided and hard copied to the repo for predictable compiling

 ## LINUX INSTRUCTIONS
-The Linux source code is not supported in the AGKREPO at this time.
+The Linux source code is not supported in the AGKREPO at this time. * Linux version of AGK Studio downloaded from Steam, Tier 2 Android contains a bat file to start compiling C++ code, instead of an sh script.

 ## How to Implement Tracking Transparency
 App tracking transparency was implemented a few years ago using the external command functionality.
 Here's how to use it: